andrea-couto/Photo-Flora-Size/README.md

 This project is intended to show plant growth over a period of time using openCV.<br><br>

-We have a program that will take a photo and reference width as arguments. returnPlantSize.py uses openCV to recognize the plant in the photo and use a reference object with a known width in inches to measure the plant.<br><br>
+We have a program that will take a photo and reference width as arguments.<br>
+returnPlantSize.py uses openCV to recognize the plant in the photo and use a reference<br>
+object with a known width in inches to measure the plant.<br><br>

 To run returnPlantSize.py in the command line with a photo called plantImage and a quarter as a